 Removing Life Support

 A time may come when the only outcome from the therapies that prolong life is the prolonging of suffering, with no chance of meaningful recovery.
-At that point, you may choose to consult with the doctor and ask that life support be removed.
-If you do, the health care team will keep the dying person comfortable until his or her life ends.
+At that point, you may choose to talk with the healthcare provider and ask that life support be removed.
+If you do, the healthcare team will keep the dying person comfortable until his or her life ends.

 Removing life support is a hard choice to make.
 Your decision is not the cause of your loved one’s death.
 The disease or injury is.

 Taking the breathing tube out relieves the discomfort it may have caused.
 Once off the machine, a patient may stop breathing.
 However, in some cases, a patient may continue to breathe on his or her own.